 Within the areas of moorland, heathland and woodland of conservation importance development shall only be permitted where it:

-- a) conserves, enhances and/or restores features of landscape, archaeological, historic and ecological significance; and - b) maintains and/or improves public access; or - c) is demonstrated to be necessary for managing land and/or small-scale public recreation.
+- 1. conserves, enhances and/or restores features of landscape, archaeological, historic and ecological significance; and - 2. maintains and/or improves public access; or - 3. is demonstrated to be necessary for managing land and/or small-scale public recreation.